MicrosoftDocs/visualstudio-docs/docs/ide/step-8-write-code-for-the-show-a-picture-button-event-handler.md

 1. Go to Windows Forms Designer and double-click the **Show a picture** button.
 The IDE immediately goes to the code designer and moves your cursor so it's inside the `showButton_Click()` method that you added previously.

 2. Type an `i` on the empty line between the two braces { }.
-(In Visual Basic, type on the empty line between Private Sub… and End Sub.)
+(In Visual Basic, type on the empty line between Private Sub... and End Sub.)
 An **IntelliSense** window opens, as shown in the following picture.

      ![IntelliSense with Visual C&#35; code](../ide/media/express_ifintellisense.png "Express_IfIntellisense")
 IntelliSense with Visual C# code